jtroo/bb-cli-merge/README.md

 ./bb-merge.sh -h

 # do a merge
-./bb-merge.sh -u <user> -w <workspace> -r <repo> [?-c (all|first)] <pr number>
+./bb-merge.sh -w <workspace> -r <repo> [?-c (all|first)] <pr number>
 ```

 # Security

 This code relies on a [Bitbucket app password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/)
 to be able to read from Bitbucket and perform the merge.
-The app password gets
-stored in plaintext into `$PWD/.env`.
-The app password is not sent anywhere
+When running the
+script, you will be prompted to input your Bitbucket username and app password.
+These will be encrypted and stored with `gpg` in `$PWD/.env.gpg`.
+Your
-other than to Bitbucket over https.
-Feel free to check the code, there's not
+credentials are not sent anywhere other than to Bitbucket over https.
+Feel free
-that much of it.
+to check the code, there's not that much of it.

 # Commit message after merging